shahirsiraj/Aurelius/README.md

 - Migrating to a state management library
 - Improving styling and adding a theme context for each component/box/grid
 - Adding more emotions that the user may be feeling
+- Turning the sad component into a full chatbot, that keeps track of all the messages